-We develop a conceptual framework to highlight the role of ideas as a catalyst for policy and institutional change, making an explicit distinction between ideas and vested interests.
-We show how ideas and interests make separate contributions to the determination of policy, as well as how they feed into each other.
-In doing so we integrate the Keynes-Hayek perspective on the importance of ideas with the currently more fashionable Stigler-Becker (interests only) approach to political economy.
-The model allows us to distinguish between two kinds of ideational politics - the battle among different worldviews on the efficacy of policy (worldview politics) versus the politics of victimhood, pride and identity (identity politics).
-Our framework suggests a complementarity between worldview politics and identity politics.
-In particular, an increase in identity polarization may be associated with a shift in views about how the world works.
+We develop a conceptual framework to highlight the role of ideas as a catalyst for policy and institutional change.
+We make an explicit distinction between ideas and vested interests and show how they feed into each other.
+In doing so the paper integrates the Keynes-Hayek perspective on the importance of ideas with the currently more fashionable Stigler-Becker (in-terests only) approach to political economy.
+We distinguish between two kinds of ideational politics - the battle among different worldviews on the efficacy of policy (worldview politics) versus the politics of victimhood, pride and identity (identity politics).
+Political entrepreneurs discover identity and policy 'memes' (narratives, cues, framing) that shift beliefs about how the world works or a person's belief of who he is (i.e. identity).
+Our framework identifies a complementarity between worldview politics and identity polarization may be associated with a shift in views about how the world works.
 Furthermore, an increase in income inequality is likely to result in a greater incidence of ideational politics.
+Finally, we show how ideas may not just constrain, but also 'bite' the interests that helped propagate them in the first instance.